sathishbaburajasekar/restaurant-menu-planner-and-item-purchaser/README.md

 3.Install Protege and open planner.owl from this repository to view or update the ontology.

-4.Import  FinalProject from this repository into Eclipse and solve reference issues.
+4.Import mpip-eclipseproj from this repository into Eclipse and solve reference issues.

 5.Compile and run the project.